 As you can see from the information above, the type of policy you choose can have implications for the veterinary care of your pet and the costs you will face so it’s important to choose the right cover.
 Sometimes, the cheapest insurance can cost you more in the long run.
 When shopping around for a policy, we suggest that you ask the following questions to allow you to compare the overall value you are getting, not just the price:

-- Does this policy cover congenital, hereditary, hip-related, dental and behavioral conditions?
+- Does this policy cover congenital, hereditary, hip-related, dental and behavioural conditions?

 - Is there a time or monetary limit on how long this policy will cover ongoing conditions for?